-- Correctly name the application!
-(See next section for instructions.) - Preparers can SAVE their work and return to edit applications throughout the process. - Applicants and Preparers are expected to review recorded workshops and supplemental material during the application process. - Applicants are expected to attend open office hours to get application-specific questions answered. - The Department preference is to have budgets created using whole numbers divisible by 10 when creating the NAHTF budget and Development Worksheets. - A project's Program Guidelines need to be created early and will be useful for completing the online application. - Applicants have an option to upload supplemental material to support their application in the "Specific Applicant Upload" fields.
+Applicant's own AmpliFund Account. - Correctly name the application!
+(See next section for instructions.) - Preparers can SAVE their work and return to editing applications throughout the process. - Applicants and Preparers are expected to review recorded workshops and supplemental material during the application process. - The Department preference is to have budgets created using whole numbers divisible by 10 when creating the NAHTF budget and Development Worksheets. - The project's Program Guidelines need to be created early and will be useful for completing the online application. - Applicants have an option to upload supplemental material to support their application in the "Specific Applicant Upload" fields.
 Reference the supplemental material within an appropriate narrative or answer box. - There are no character limits for narrative answers.
-Applicants are encouraged to provide clear, concise answers. - Use the DED Grants Help Center for AmpliFund guidance on "How to Apply." - Do not select "Submit" until the application is complete and has been reviewed by your project team or Authorizing Individual. - Applicant must fill in all required questions (marked with an asterisk).
-Answer with "N/A" if question is not applicable to the project. - When a section is completed, select "Mark as Complete" and select "Save & Continue" to be automatically forwarded to the next section. - SAVE OFTEN as you work on the application within AmpliFund to avoid unexpected loss of input due to platform timing out. - Applicant must follow the directions provided within the application itself and consult these Application Guidelines throughout the application period.
-Contact a Housing Program Representative for assistance as needed. - Applicant should download a copy of their completed application prior to submitting. - Applicant will not be able to submit until all sections have a checkmark.
+Applicants are encouraged to provide clear, concise answers. - Do not select "Submit" until the application is complete and has been reviewed by your project team or Authorizing Individual. - Applicant must fill in all required questions (marked with an asterisk).
+Answer with "N/A" if question is not applicable to the project. - When a section is completed, select "Mark as Complete" and select "Save & Continue"

+to be automatically forwarded to the next section.

+- SAVE OFTEN as you work on the application within AmpliFund to avoid unexpected loss of input due to platform timing out. - Applicant must follow the directions provided within the application itself and consult these Application Guidelines throughout the application period.
+Contact a Housing Program Representative for assistance as needed. - Applicants should download a copy of their completed application prior to submitting. - Applicants will not be able to submit until all sections have a checkmark.